-By now, you might have heard about Plumb’s Pro, the robust new point-of-care tool for veterinary teams that will be officially launching in December.
+By now, you might have heard about Plumb’s Pro, the robust new clinical decision support tool for veterinary teams.
 It’s designed to streamline patient care and help you keep moving, even on those extra busy days.

 When we talk about Plumb’s Pro, we talk a lot about streamlining patient care.
 Wondering what that really looks like in your day-to-day practice?
 Let’s walk through a case using Plumb’s Pro so you can get a feel for all the ways it can support patient care—from diagnosis to discharge.